sebcej/api-conf/README.md

 ```

 ### And then use it with plain functions
-We don't need to know where and how the data is being fetched or saved
+We don't need to know where and how the data is being fetched from or saved

 `usermanager.js`
 ```javascript